 In the event that NFA does establish a reunification center, students will be released only to parents or persons listed on the emergency sheet submitted on the first day of school.
 Staff members will ask you or your designee to show a form of identification to insure your son or daughter is leaving with an authorized person.
 Your patience during this process will be an important factor.

 For these and other reasons it is important to keep your emergency contact information current.
-Should it change during the school year, please contact your child’s house office or guidance counselor to provide them with the updated information.
+Should it change during the school year, please update your information here.

 It is our sincere hope that you will never have need of this information.
 We will do all in our power to make that hope a reality.
 Should an emergency occur, however, know that we are prepared.
 We also want you to know that, like you, we believe that nothing is more important than the safety and welfare of your child.